codefog/contao-haste/README.md

 	// you can start a new fieldset for every field.
 It will contain all widgets until the next field you call
 	// addFieldSet() upon or all widgets, if you call it only for one field
 	$objForm->addFieldSet('year');

+	// you can also add fields later on at the very end or before a certain widget
+	$objForm->addField('type',	array
+								(
+									'label'     => 'Typ',
+									// etc.
+								), 'beforeFieldName');

+	// and obviously remove a specific field
+	$objForm->removeField('type');

 	// validate() also checks whether the form has been submitted if ($objForm->validate())